Monofony/Docs/docs/setup/application.md

 composer require monofony/api-pack "^0.9"
 ```

-If you happen to see exception as below, run the migration commands.
+If you see an exception as shown below, run the migration commands.

 > Class "App\Entity\RefreshToken" sub class of "Gesdinet\JWTRefreshTokenBundle\Entity\RefreshToken" is not a valid entity or mapped super class.